jarrettfuller/jarrettfuller.github.io/about.md

 <div class="profile_section">
 <h4>Official Biography (100 words)</h4>
 <article><p>Jarrett Fuller is a designer, writer, educator, and podcaster.
-He runs twenty-six, a multidisciplinary design and editorial studio; hosts Scratching the Surface, a weekly podcast about design criticism; and teaches in both undergraduate and graduate programs at Pratt Institute, The New School Parsons School of Design, and the University of the Arts.
+He runs twenty-six, a multidisciplinary design and editorial studio; hosts Scratching the Surface, a weekly podcast about design criticism; and teaches in both undergraduate and graduate programs at Pratt Institute, The New School Parsons School of Design, and the University of the Arts; and serves on the board of directors for AIGA NY.
 He previously worked as a designer at Facebook, Warby Parker, and The Whitney Museum of American Art.
-He received his BFA in graphic design from Kutztown University and his MFA in graphic design and critical studies from Maryland Institute College of Art.
-He lives in Brooklyn.</p>
+He received his BFA in graphic design from Kutztown University and his MFA in graphic design and critical studies from Maryland Institute College of Art.</p>
 </article>
 </div>